-I decided to write this post when one of my friends asked me “What surprised you the most when you first came here?”
+I decided to write this post when one of my friends asked me “What surprised you the most when you first came to Denmark?”
 As a Vietnamese girl who lived in Japan, Denmark is a whole new world for me.
-Denmark was the first European country that I visited.
-Let’s take a look at the 10 most surprising things about Denmark in this post.
-It’s not only useful for those who want to know more about this lovely country, but it’s also a good preparation if you have a chance to visit Denmark.
+I did not know much about this country until I got there.
+In this article, I share the 10 most surprising facts about Denmark.
+It’s not only useful for those who would like to know more about this lovely country, but it’s also a good preparation if you have a chance to visit Denmark.

 1. Toilet for both genders

-You can see a lot of toilets for both genders if you’re in Denmark.
-So, don’t get surprised or shocked if a guy or girl comes to the same toilet with you.
+There are many toilets for both genders in Denmark, so don’t get surprised or shocked if a guy or girl comes to the same toilet with you.

 I was so surprised at the first time when I was in this situation.
 I still remember the feeling when I heard a random guy’ voice outside when I was in the toilet, and I was like